 Interestingly, the survey results revealed that more than half of parents struggled with the same school subject as their kids do now.
 In fact, 56% said they felt most overwhelmed by math class as students, while 51% of their school-age children feel the same way today.

-So how can you, as parents and educators, ensure that more kids are set up for success in math and other STEM subjects in school?
+So how can you, as parents and educators, ensure that more kids are set up for success in math and other STEM and STEAM subjects in school?

 Let’s explore more of the insightful responses we received to better understand how parents, teachers, and kids are making learning fun in the classroom and at home.